swizzleio/swiz/README.md

 # Future roadmap

+* Allow multiple commands to be run concurrently
+* Allow for custom client apps
 * Allow for a reverse tunnel that allows for explicit interactions with local resources (webhooks in your local dev environment anyone)
 * Support for additional clouds (Azure, GCP, etc)